 The study materials provide you with case examples and illustrations of social work practice (using audio and video); original discussion of key social work concepts and theoretical debates; and reprinted articles introducing important theoretical and ethical issues.
 Activities help you to apply your learning to your current social work practice.
 The module is structured in three blocks of study:

-Each block consists of four units, with an introduction and conclusion to the module forming two additional units, so that there are 14 units in all.
+Each block consists of four units, with an introduction and conclusion to the module forming two additional units, for a total of 14 units.

 The module will enable you to:

-The module also helps you to build on your skills in digital and information literacy, based upon Social Care Wales requirements.
+The module also helps you to build on your skills in digital and information literacy based on Social Care Wales requirements.

 To study this module you must: